 Most of the time when you create a model inside 3ds Max and export into Source, the smoothing matches exactly how it looks inside the 3ds Max viewport.
 However, there are situations where models will export with no smoothing between faces.
 This article will explain how and why this happens along with solutions.

 The standard way to smooth faces in 3ds Max is to use Smoothing Groups.
 Smoothing groups are applied to Face/Polygons.
 Any two faces sharing an edge will smooth if they happen to share a smoothing group--whereas faces that have no shared smoothing groups or shared edges will not smooth.

 Smoothing groups are not a native property to all geometry types and applications.
 In fact, most DCC (digital content creation) applications do not use smoothing groups.
 3ds Max and Hammer both use smoothing groups, but applications like Blender, Maya, etc, do not.
 Moreover, most file formats do not store smoothing groups (including OBJ, SMD, DMX, MDL, etc).
-Instead, those formats store smoothing at the vertex level.
+Instead, those formats store smoothing at the vertex per face level.

 The SMD Exporter in Wall Worm has three modes: